ScalaWilliam/Sygments/README.md

 ## What is it?

-Sygments is a syntax highlighting service and HTML5 app that uses [Pygments](http://pygments.org/).
+Sygments is a syntax highlighting service and HTML5 app that uses Jython and [Pygments](http://pygments.org/).

 Pygments is an excellent program syntax highlighter developed in Python.